 Our oil and gas is literally the ticket whereby every American can dramatically raise their wealth and their standard of living.

-Every single American can profit and benefit financially from the energy and gas resources that fuel the entire world.
+Every single American can profit and benefit financially from the energy and gas resources that fuel the entire world because we've got more of it than anybody else.

-We don't need, we're now energy independent, and we are a net exporter of energy.
+We don't need, we're now energy independent and we are a net exporter of energy.

 You get these pipelines on target and flowing.